[Scott Townsend Proposal and Archive] Selected article archive

 Introducing “Design and Academe:” Design Education and Social Innovation

-With this issue, Design and Culture begins a recurring section on design education and practice.
-Our first theme is “design education and social innovation,” and comes at a time when local needs and global challenges converge with design discourse, academia, and design practices in topical and important new ways (Irwin/Vodeb/Guaralda/Penin/Fry/Lo/Yang) (download pdf)...
+Design and Culture 7.2 started a recurring section on design education and practice.
+Our first theme was “design education and social innovation,” coming at a time when local needs and global challenges converge with design discourse, academia, and design practices in topical and important new ways (Irwin/Vodeb/Guaralda/Penin/Fry/Lo/Yang) (Link)

 Design Philosophy Papers